Secret-Dreamscape/contract/README.md

 Secret DreamScape is a multiplayer card game that will test your ability to out-wit and out-think your opponents with the victor taking unimaginable spoils.

+## Working With Us

+We are a lean globally distributed team and are currently looking for passionate developers to partner with.
+We actually have several awesome projects in our pipeline.
+One of which has recently received grant funding through SCRT Labs to start building enhanced developer tools for the network.
+We will also be running a validator node very soon for the network.
+If you like our work and want to work regularily with us then we'd love to hear from you.
+We have stock options available for qualified development partners.
+You can find us in the weekly Secret Network Developer Committee calls on Discord.
+Drop in and introduce yourself! https://scrt.network/committees

 ## Game Rules

 Each player is dealt a hand of letter cards and can place bets against their opponents.
 Once a bet is agreed on, community cards are played and each player can bet on the strength of the highest scoring word they can create.
 When all bets are agreed on, the showdown happens and to the winner go the riches.
 Gameplay ends when one player eliminates all of the others by reducing their hit points to zero.